hci-lab-um/heuristics-for-test-tool-design/Heuristics/H04-Communication.md

 [◄ To H02 Who?](../Heuristics/H02-Who.md)  if thinking about communication has let you to identify additional stakeholders.

-[◄ To H05 Learning Goals?](../Heuristics/H05-LearningGoals.md)  because it is the next heuristics in the "Who?" theme.
+[◄ To H05 Learning Goals?](../Heuristics/H05-LearningGoals.md)  because it is the next heuristic in the "Who?" theme.

 [◄ To H07 Where?](../Heuristics/H07-Where.md) if you want to investigate the "Context?" theme now.